hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### Cannot access a draft dataset
 - **Symptoms**: A user reports that a Dataverse or Zenodo dataset loads without any files or metadata when they know a draft exists.
 The interface may show a warning about restricted content, or the dataset listing remains empty.
 - **Resolution**: Confirm that the dataset version is `draft`.
 Draft versions require credentials even if the published dataset is public.
 Ask the user to open **Repositories → Settings** and add a valid API token for the affected repository.
 Tokens saved there automatically apply to browsing and downloads.
 After saving the key, have the user reload the dataset from the **Explore** bar.
 The draft files should now appear.
 - **Escalation**: If a valid API key is present but the draft still fails to load, capture the repository version and escalate as a connector bug.
+Ensure that the user associated to that API key has permissions to explore that dataset.

 ### Need to explore a previous dataset version
 - **Symptoms**: A user wants to review an earlier snapshot of a dataset but Loop only shows the latest content.
 They may not realize that Dataverse exposes version controls inside Loop.